 Despite being prepared with healthier ingredients, this bread is packed with flavor and great texture!
-Most pumpkin breads are loaded with added sugar, refined flour, and oil.
 This pumpkin bread is very unique as it’s made without the oil, sweetened with just fruit (thanks to those dates!), and made with oat flour (a whole grain).
-It may be a bit more dense than your typical pumpkin bread, due to the nature of the ingredients- but my family is getting very used to this with all my healthy treats.
-We love this bread and I hope you do too!
+It may be a bit more dense than your typical pumpkin bread, due to the nature of the ingredients- but my family and I love this bread!
+I hope you enjoy it too!

 The topping for this pumpkin bread is a Vanilla Cashew Date Icing from my blog.
 It’s lightly sweet and flavorful addition to this bread, highly recommend it!
-You will likely need only about 1/4- 1/2 of the recipe, but I find that it’s much easier to blend the cashews and dates when there is more in the blender.
-You can totally try to do a 1/2 batch recipe.
+You will likely need only about ¼-⅓ of the recipe, but I find that it’s much easier to blend the cashews and dates when there is more in the blender.
+You can try to make a ½ batch recipe.
 If you decide to make the full batch and have leftovers- see my notes about other ways to use the cashew date icing or freeze it until the next time.

 - 1 tablespoon apple cider vinegar

 - 2 ½ cups old fashioned rolled oats

 - 1 teaspoon aluminum-free baking powder*

 - 1 teaspoon baking soda*

 - 1 (15 oz) can of 100% pure pumpkin (1¾ cups pumpkin purée)

 - ½ cup raw walnuts or pecans, chopped (optional)